-After you have been notified by mail that you have been conditionally accepted, contact the Admissions Office as soon as possible.
+After you have been notified by mail that you have met academic requirements and are now eligible for an interview, contact the Admissions Office as soon as possible.
 It is important to schedule your interview at your earliest convenience.
 Since admission to Alice Lloyd College is very competitive, early admissions status is highly recommended.

 How should I prepare for the interview?

 The most important thing is to be yourself!
 Come prepared to talk about your experiences and to share any and all information that will help us get to know you.
 Make sure you are familiar with the mission of the College, its history, and all of our policies and student expectations, which you can find on our website and in the College’s Program Catalog and Student Handbook.
 Since the College is actively seeking future leaders of Appalachia, we encourage you to conduct yourself in a respectable and professional manner.